ZhaohuiWang-github/ZhaohuiWang-github/README.md

 -->

 Welcome to Zhaohui's github! 😄
-I graduated from [Tsinghua University](https://www.tsinghua.edu.cn/en/) as an undergraduate and am currently a graduate student at [the University of North Carolina at Chapel Hill](https://www.unc.edu/).
+I graduated from [Tsinghua University](https://www.tsinghua.edu.cn/en/) as an undergraduate and worked at [Tencent](https://www.tencent.com/en-us) as an AI product manager in Tencent Cloud.
-I used to work at [Tencent](https://www.tencent.com/en-us) as an AI product manager in Tencent Cloud.
+I am currently a graduate student at [the University of North Carolina at Chapel Hill](https://www.unc.edu/).